ST Writer: Release

 In 1984, Atari was in serious financial trouble, losing about one million dollars a day.
 Its owners, Warner Communications, became desperate to sell the company.
 Jack Tramiel, recently forced out of Commodore, bought the company essentially for free, taking on its debt.
 Under new management, Atari sold existing stock of the 8-bit series cheaply while developing a new 16-bit machine, developing into the Atari ST series.
 The company wanted to release it with useful software to ensure the 520ST was not dismissed in the same fashion as the 800.

-Lacking a word processor, the company decided to port AtariWriter Plus to the new platform.
-The screen editor, whose performance would be critical, was ported directly in assembly language by Dan Oliver.
-The less critical portions, like the menu operation and disk handling, were ported to C by John Feagans.
-Feagans left on holiday just as the effort started, and returned a week later to find that Oliver had already completed his half of the code.
-Feagans completed his half over the next week, and after only two weeks the program was ready.
+ST Writer was created by Dan Oliver after reading a review of the ST criticizing the lack of applications, not even having a word processor.
+He then created most of ST Writer that weekend.
+The next week it was tweaked into a ready to be used form.
+Shown to his manager John Feagans who joined in and wrote printer interface code.
+After only two weeks the program was ready.
+Dan Oliver left Atari soon after and joined Apple to work on the Apple IIGS.

 As the ST supported an 80-column layout, the main change was to turn off the default scrolling from Plus and display the normal 80-column layout at startup.
 The resulting program was so similar to the original AtariWriter that it could share files unchanged.
 It also included a command to download files from 8-bit machines equipped with the Atari 850 RS-232 system, reading them in on the ST's built-in serial port.
 The memory of the ST was much larger than the 8-bits, allowing long documents to be edited and saved on the larger-capacity 3.5-inch floppies.